eForms Logo

 Connecticut Name Change Forms | PC-901

-Connecticut name change forms are used to legally change one’s name for reasons other than marriage or divorce.
-The petitioner will need to submit a written request, which informs the court of the proposed new name and the reason for the change.
-If the court approves the request, the individual may begin to use their new name and will be allowed to update personal identification documents to reflect the change.
+Connecticut name change forms are used to legally change one's name for reasons other than marriage or divorce.
+The petitioner must submit a written request informing the court of the proposed new name and the reason for the change.
+If the court approves the request, a decree will be issued officializing the name change.

 A name change in Connecticut can be accomplished by submitting to either the probate court or the superior court.
 The instructions below apply only to the procedures for filing with a probate court.